andrasfe/minime/README.md

 - Initialize the database schema
 - Create necessary tables and indexes
 - Set up the pgvector extension

+**Note:** If you see a connection error, make sure PostgreSQL is running:
+- With Docker: `docker-compose up -d postgres`
+- Locally: Check your PostgreSQL service status

 ## MCP Tools